outlie.Rd

 object.

-of distances and speeds.
+object, which is a data.frame of distance and speed information.
 Can also produce a plot as a side effect.

 The speed estimates here are tailored for outlier detection and have poor statistical efficiency.
 The predict